LordLeXaT/BlueToothQR/README.md

-# M5Stack Atom BlueTooth QR/Barcode reader
+# M5Stack Atom BlueTooth QR/Barcode Reader

  Quick and dirty adaption for the M5Stack Atom QR/Barcode scanner
  to act as a virtual keyboard